hanaa-mohamed/cpprelude/docs/hash_array.md

 key_view keys() const;
 ```

-Returns a key view of the keys inside the hash array. which can be used as a container and loop through all the keys.
+Returns a key view of the keys inside the hash array which can be used as a container and loop through all the keys.

 #### values